 But the CBD compound has none of the psychoactive side effects.
 Products made of CBD have been legal in the UK for years.

-They are fast becoming a popular trend in both the health and beauty worlds.
+They are now predominantly used in the health and beauty worlds.

 “The main beneficial properties of CBD are that it is calming, relaxing and regenerating.”

 Dr Aamer Khan from the Harley Street Skin Clinic introduced CBD facials to his practice recently.